SherbulMohammed/etch-a-sketch/README.md

-Created etch a sketch game using HTML, CSS and JavaScript
+Created Etch-a-Sketch game using HTML, CSS and JavaScript